 There are many reasons why FaceTime is not working on your device.
 Some of these reasons include :

-- If you bought your iOS device in a particular country, such as Saudi Arabia, Pakistan, Dubai, and the United Arab Emirates, the FaceTime app would not work.
+- If you bought your iOS device in a particular country, such as Saudi Arabia, Pakistan, Dubai, or the United Arab Emirates, the FaceTime app would not work.
 However, with iOS 11.3 or later, FaceTime is available on iPhones in Saudi Arabia.
 And with iOS 12.4 or later, FaceTime is available on iPhones in Pakistan.

 - The issue can also occur if the date and time on your iPhone change.

-- Also, ensure that FaceTime servers are not down
+- Also, ensure that FaceTime servers are not down.

 - Ensure you have an active mobile plan with your carrier and your signal is not weak (Reception).